tomas-osswald/switch_2020_g3/docs/sprint2/user_stories/US135_CheckFamilyOrFamilyMemberCashAccountBalance.md

 **Demonstration 1** As administrator, I want to...

 - 1.1.
 Check Family Cash Account;
 - 1.2.
-Check Family Member Cash Account.
+Check a Family Member Cash Account.

 **Extracted from communications with the Product Owner**